hudsonbrendon/sensor.drivvo/README.md

 - Have [HACS](https://hacs.xyz/) installed, this will allow you to update easily.
 - Add https://github.com/hudsonbrendon/sensor.drivvo as a custom repository of Type: Integration
-- Click Install on the "Drivvo" integration.
+- Click Install on the `Drivvo` integration.
-- Restart Home-Assistant.
+- Restart the Home Assistant.

 ## Manual

 - Copy the custom_components/drivvo directory to your <config dir>/custom_components directory.
-- Configure.
 - Restart the Home Assistant.

 ## Configuration